Updating your resume? Follow these proven tips & strategies.

 The first step in beginning your job search is to create a strong resume.
 A resume is often the first impression you will give a potential recruiter or employer, and therefore you must invest the time to make your resume stand out above the rest.

-At The Mason Group, our accounting and finance recruiters see hundreds of resumes a day and have come up with a list of proven strategies that will make your resume stand out among other applicants’.
-The truth is, “an employer or recruiter gives your resume about 30 seconds and many won’t flip to page two.
+At The Mason Group, our accounting and finance recruiters see hundreds of resumes a day, and have come up with a list of proven strategies that will make your resume stand out among other applicants’.
+The truth is, “an employer or recruiter gives your resume about a 30 second read, and many won’t flip to page two.
 With this in mind, you need to make sure the most important information pops up as efficiently as possible on the first page.
-This fact is true for all industries, not just accounting and finance,” says Katherine Marr, Director of Permanent Search at The Mason Group.
+This fact is true for all industries, not just accounting and finance,” says Katherine Marr, Partner of The Mason Group’s Accounting and Finance Permanent Division.

 The following are a few examples of the dos and don’ts that will help you build a stellar resume.
 To maximize your chances at landing your dream job, we recommend you pay close attention to the resume writing tips provided by our team.